RocketChat/docs-old/guides/message-auditing/README.md

 ### By Omnichannel

-Similary you can also audit an omnichannel conversation.
+Similary you can also audit an Omnichannel conversation.

 To search for a specific omichannel conversation: